fyookball/ChainBet/PROTOCOL.md

 Bob's escrow requires Alice's signature for the simple reason that it prevents Bob from double spending his input to the funding transaction.
 However, it is not immediately obvious why Alice should also have Bob's signature, since she is not the one with the easy double spend opportunity: Once the funding transaction happens, Alice's secret is revealed and if Bob won, he could simply avoid any double spend attacks by waiting for the funding transaction to get 1 confirmation before claiming the win.

-However, this is inefficient in the sense that it requires more confirmations.
+However, this is inefficient because it requires more confirmations.
 Since funding Bob's escrow account already requires waiting for a confirmation, it makes sense to use that time to prevent Alice's funds from being double spent as well.
 This renders it unnecessary for Bob to wait for an additional confirmation after the funding transaction is sent before claiming a win.

 ## Commitment Scheme Detail